Dr. Amaya, Ana B.

 BS in Integrative Biology summa cum laude, University of Florida

-Ana B. Amaya is an Associate Research Fellow at UNU-CRIS.
+She is also an Associate Research Fellow at UNU-CRIS since 2017.
 She was previously Senior Research Fellow and Research Fellow at UNU-CRIS from March 2014 to December 2016.
 She worked on the European Leadership in Cultural, Science and Innovation Diplomacy (EL-CSID) project, leading the UNU-CRIS work package that focused on exploring the effectiveness of the EU’s promotion of regional and inter-regional processes in the South through Science, Cultural and Economic Diplomacy.
 Before the EL-CSID project, Ana was involved in the Poverty Reduction and Regional Integration (PRARI) project at UNU-CRIS, which sought to analyse the contribution of the Southern African Development Community (SADC) and the Union of South American Nations (UNASUR) to the development of effective health policies.

 Ana has also worked for several international organisations and universities, among these the Overseas Development Institute (ODI); UNU World Institute for Development Economics Research (UNU-WIDER); Pan American Health Organization (PAHO); the London School of Hygiene and Tropical Medicine (LSHTM); and the University of South Florida.
 She has also conducted research for the HIV/AIDS Department at the World Health Organization, Committee for Development Policy (CDP-DESA) at the United Nations Headquarters and has consulted for the Global Fund to Fight AIDS, Tuberculosis and Malaria.